 DeMeo’s death did not prevent Castellano from being tied to the car theft ring.
 Under the RICO Act, crime bosses could be implicated in the criminal activities of their underlings.
 Castellano was arrested in 1984 but was released the next day.

-However, he received a second indictment a year later after surveillance photographs showed the bosses of the Five Families leaving a meeting of the Mafia Commision on Staten Island.
+However, he received a second indictment a year later after surveillance photographs showed the bosses of the Five Families leaving a meeting of the Mafia Commission on Staten Island.
 Castellano made the $4 million bond and was released the next day.

 By this time Ruggiero’s wiretap tapes had been released to defense attorneys and Castellano demanded Dellacroce give them to him.
 Dellacroce never did.
 He stalled until he died from cancer in December 1985.

 The noose was tightening around Castellano.
 He did not want to give the FBI any more ammunition against him.
-So he did not attend the funeral of his loyal underboss, Dellacroce, believing that being seen a mobster’s funeral would not help his case.
+So he did not attend the funeral of his loyal underboss, Dellacroce, believing that being seen at a mobster’s funeral would not help his case.

 Gotti was extremely loyal to Dellacroce and was offended by Castellano’s absence.
 To add further injury to insult, Gotti was passed over as underboss.
 Instead, Bilotti became Dellacroce’s replacement.